dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/README.md

 yolo val model=/path/to/weights/best.pt data=/path/to/data.yaml split=test
 ```

-This will go back and test on your /test image folder.
-You can also apply the trained best.pt weight to other images for classification, although for birds, this will not be very accurate without heavy fine-tuning/re-annotating.
+This will go back and test on your /test images folder.
+You can also apply the trained best.pt weight to other new images for classification, although for birds, this will not be very accurate without heavy fine-tuning/re-annotating (again, see Automated Hyperparameterization).

 ### Notes for myself:
 Yolov5: When applying images all together and inserting a divide to allow for yolo to randomly grab images, the model was too precise, with no overfitting.
 The results were too accurate because they essentially trained all on the same data and when we would test on them, the weights new exactly what gender and where the birds were.
 This, of course, does not produce valid results and should be rejected.
 However, when we trained with the appropriate split, the accuracy went from 98% to 48%.
 A vastly different result, and indicates we change modify some of the values, such as the training model (engine) and attempt to find a more accurate model.
 As of now, we are using Adam and AdamW, however the results have not been promising.
 The highest results acheived have been on independent cameras with Camera 3 being the highest at 78% precison.
-The next action is to continue to find a high model, as with both cameras, we have only achieved a maximum of 63% accuracy (basically guessing.)
+The next action is to continue to find a higher model, as with both cameras, we have only achieved a maximum of 63% accuracy (basically guessing.)
 We may continue to test, but due to deadlines, we may be restricted to limiting to one camera at a time and ensuring we fine-tune to the best of our ability and use the data we attain.
+- Update: after using hyperparameter automation, we achieved 72% accuracy!